The Real Estate M&A and Private Equity Review: South Korea

 PFVs have been widely embraced by investors because they only require a report to the relevant tax office in addition to general incorporation process; and they are not subject to other reporting requirements (while the asset management company of a REF has reporting obligations to the FSC and REITs are required to submit a quarterly business report to the MOLIT).
 In addition, PFVs are attractive among investors as their participation in the decision-making process concerning investment is permitted.

-On the other hand, the applicable law requires that a PFV must be established for the specific purpose of development business, but it is interpreted that such development business does not include ownership, operation or lease of real estate.
+However, the applicable law requires that a PFV must be established for the specific purpose of development business, but it is interpreted that such development business does not include ownership, operation or lease of real estate.
 As such, a PFV is established mainly for real estate development business and, when its development business ends, the PFV generally sells off the real estate and distributes the profits from such sale to investors.

 i Legal frameworks and deal structures